 - TV.
 Cut your cable, satellite, etc. Even go as far to go without Netflix or Hulu.

-- Sign up for a websites like Ebates where you can earn CASH BACK for just spending like how you normally would online.
+- Sign up for a website like Ebates where you can earn CASH BACK for just spending like how you normally would online.
 The service is free too!
 Plus, when you sign up through my link, you also receive a free $10 gift card bonus to Macys, Walmart, Target, or Kohls!

 - Restaurant spending.
 Start eating at home more!
 Become an amazing at-home chef and make your family love your new found skills